 It is true that the esports industry is dominated by men.
 That does not mean that women are not welcome.
 If anything, more women are getting into professional esports competitions than ever before.

-The same EEDAR report from earlier says that around 70 percent of all competitors in the esports world are male.
+The same EEDAR report says that around 70 percent of all competitors in the esports world are male.
 The number of women in esports has been increasing in time with Call of Duty and League of Legends having the most noteworthy growths.
-Nearly a third of all competitors in those two games are women with the number expected to increase well into the future.
+Nearly a third of all competitors in those two games are women with the number expected to increase in the future.